aiven/devportal/docs/products/kafka/reference/kafka-metrics-prometheus.rst

 Garbage collector ``MXBean``
 ----------------------------
-Metrics starting with java_lang_GarbageCollector provide insights into the JVM's garbage collection process, such as the number of collections, time taken for collections, etc.
+Metrics associated with the java_lang_GarbageCollector provide insights into the JVM's garbage collection process.
+These metrics encompass details such as the collection count, duration of collections, and more.

 * ``java_lang_GarbageCollector_G1_Young_Generation_CollectionCount``: returns the total number of collections that have occurred
 * ``java_lang_GarbageCollector_G1_Young_Generation_CollectionTime``: returns the approximate accumulated collection elapsed time in milliseconds